dvida/UWO-PA-Python-Course/README.md

 # UWO Physics &amp; Astronomy Python Course
 Python course designed for grad students of the Physics &amp; Astronomy department at the University of Western Ontario.

-## Requirements:

-1. Python 3

-1. Python libraries:
-    1. Numpy (when installing on Windows, be sure to get the MKL package as well)
-    1. Matplotlib
-    1. Scipy (if the installation is failing on Linux, you are probably missing a few dependencies)
-    1. Sci-kit learn
-    1. Jupyter notebook
-    1. Cython (this one may be tricky to get working on Windows if you don’t have Visual Studio installed, you will have to install an external C compiler and play with a few configuration files, but there are instructions online how to get it to work)
-    1. astroquery

-1. fadf

 ## Installing Python on your computer